codership/documentation/galeracluster/source/mysqlwsrepfunctions.rst

 .. index::
    pair: Galera Cluster 4.x; Synchronization Functions

-Returns the :term:`Global Transaction ID` of the last write transaction made by the client.
+This function returns the :term:`Global Transaction ID` of the last write transaction made by the client.

 +---------------+-------------------------------+